terrimporter/RobinsonEtAl2020/README.md

 # README

-This repository contains the dataflow and scripts used to process the COI metabarcode reads in the paper Robinson et al., 2020 (in prep).
+This repository contains the dataflow and scripts used to process the COI metabarcode reads in the paper Robinson et al., 2020 (submitted).

 Infiles and scripts can be downloaded from https://github.com/terrimporter/RobinsonEtAl2020/releases .